Lotus Emeya

-The Lotus Emeya is a battery-electric executive car manufactured by the ex British sports car manufacturer Lotus Cars, with production beginning sometime in 2024.
+The Lotus Emeya is a battery electric executive car manufactured by the Chinese-owned British sports car manufacturer Lotus Cars, with production beginning in 2024.
 Described by Lotus as a "hyper GT", it is a grand tourer with a five-door liftback body style.
 It was revealed on 7 September 2023 as the company's third electric vehicle - following the Eletre and the Evija - and second vehicle produced in China, after the aforementioned Eletre.
-This car is expected to compete with the Porsche Taycan.
+The car is positioned by Lotus to compete with Porsche Taycan, Tesla Model S, Lucid Air, and Audi e-tron GT.

 Overview

 On 29 August 2023, Lotus confirmed that the production version of the Type 133 will be called the Emeya.
 It was revealed officially on 7 September 2023 in New York City.

 As of May 2024, the Emeya is available for order in the UK starting at £94,950 and in the EU at €106,400.
 With a dual-motor, all-wheel-drive layout (Uprated rear motor with 2-speed gearbox, R-series), the car produces between 592 hp to 905 hp in the R trim, which will see off 0-62mph (0 to 100 km/h) in 2.78 seconds, with a range of up to 379 miles (610 kilometres).